Members of ATSIAAG

 Mark Elliott – Immediate Past Chair

 Mark Elliott is a Ngarrindjeri Aboriginal man whose family are the Trevorrow’s from the Coorong area of South Australia.
 Mark was a member of the National Aboriginal and Torres Strait Islander Dementia Advisory Group (NATSIDAG) since its inception until it wound up in 2015/16 and continues to have a passion for working in the area of dementia.
 Mark currently sits on the Executive of the Aboriginal and Torres Strait Islander Ageing Advisory Group (ATSIAAG) which is supported by the Australian Association of Gerontology (AAG).
 Mark was awarded Honorary Life membership in 2018 in recognition of his leadership as the inaugural Aboriginal Chair of ATSIAAG.
-Mark works part time for the Menzies School of Health Research as a Project Coordinator.
+Mark works as an Aboriginal Engagement Officer with the Australian Bureau of Statistics based in the Adelaide office.

 Herbie is originally from Beagle Bay in the Kimberley where he still has strong cultural and family connections, but has lived in Central Australia for the last 10 years.
 Herbie has a Diploma in Aged Care from Batchelor Institute of Indigenous Tertiary Education and extensive experience in aged care in remote and town-based settings.
 His most recent work included roles in the Indigenous Dementia Services Study (Central Australia and the Kimberley), the Central Australian Aged Care Assessment Team, and the Carer Respite Centre.
 He also acted as adviser to the development of the education program "Recognising and Responding to Dementia in Indigenous Communities."
 Although he is now retired Herbie remains a passionate advocate for his people.